ChenDelong1999/MEP-3M/README.md

     | 7        | 母婴/玩具/童装      | 598           | 床品           | FALSE           | FALSE             |
     | 7        | 母婴/玩具/童装      | 599           | 防尿用品       | FALSE           | FALSE             |

-## Disclaimer🚨
+## Term of Use🚨

+By downloading or using the Dataset, as a Licensee I/we understand, acknowledge, and hereby agree to all the terms of use.
 This dataset is provided "as is" and without any warranty of any kind, express or implied.
 The authors and their affiliated institutions are not responsible for any errors or omissions in the dataset, or for the results obtained from the use of the dataset. **The dataset is intended for academic research purposes only, and not for any commercial or other purposes.** The users of the dataset agree to acknowledge the source of the dataset and cite the relevant papers in any publications or presentations that use the dataset.
 The users of the dataset also agree to respect the intellectual property rights of the original data owners.

 ## Citation🎈